 BA (Sussex), BPhil (Oxon)

-Geoffrey Wall is a literary biographer.
-His current project, for OUP, is a biography of George Sand, the major woman writer of French Romanticism.
+Geoffrey Wall is Professor of Modern European Literature and also a literary biographer.
+He has translated several of Flaubert’s novels for Penguin Classics.
+His current project is a biography of George Sand, the major woman writer of French Romanticism.
 He also has a strong interest in oral history and is working on a compilation of life-history interviews with political activists.